Fees and Costs

 Dues

-Students of a traditional dojo recognize that membership dues support the existence of the dojo, and are not simple payments in exchange for instruction.
-An individual membership is $149 per month, while a family membership—which can include a spouse and dependents over the age of 14 years—is $239 per month.
 New students can commence training at any time, with the first month’s dues prorated to the point of the month the member begins training.
-New members must also designate a bank account from which subsequent dues will be submitted by means of Electronic Funds Transfer (EFT).
+Members must also designate a bank account from which subsequent dues will be submitted by means of Electronic Funds Transfer (EFT).
 We do not use membership contracts.
 EFT arrangements can be changed or stopped at any time, provided written notice is submitted to the dojo prior to the 25th of the month, in order to effect changes for the subsequent month.

 Examination Fees